knail2/secure-agent-augmentation/README.md

 1. [Install](https://www.python.org/downloads/) Python on your computer. *Recommended versions are 3.9.x through 3.11.x, Some snowflake libraries balk with 3.12*

-2. [Install](https://docs.docker.com/desktop/) Docker on your computer
+2. [Install](https://docs.docker.com/desktop/) Docker on your computer, and postgresDB as well.

 3. **Clone** the Repository: `git clone https://github.com/knail2/secure-agent-augmentation.git`

 4. **Switch** into the directory: `cd secure-agent-framework`